 - Practitioners engaged in the acquisition, funding, and development of properties

-The educational sessions cover basic and advanced topics in the areas of:
+The educational sessions cover basic and advanced brownfields and infrastructure topics, including:

 A Discussion: PFAs and other Emerging Contaminants of Concern